 - Place the microphone within three feet from the person speaking and refrain from moving or touching the device to avoid any unnecessary background noise.

 - Avoid overlapping dialog where speakers talk over one another.
 Again, if Otter cannot distinguish what is being said, it may misspell what that person is saying or ignore it entirely if the prediction level is too low.

 - Speak clearly and naturally, at your normal conversational tone and pace.

 - Teach Otter jargon, names, and other vocabulary words to increase the accuracy of these terms.

 - Train Otter to recognize your voice and automatically tag your name within the transcript.

 5. Check your browser's microphone permissions

 6. Check your system settings

-Issues with your audio drivers or settings in Microsoft Windows 10 may be preventing Otter from transcribing audio playback.
-Microsoft created a list of troubleshooting steps to fix sound problems in Windows 10.
+Issues with your audio drivers or settings in Microsoft Windows 11 and 10 may be preventing Otter from transcribing audio playback.
+Microsoft created a list of troubleshooting steps to fix sound problems.
 The tips are listed in order, so start with the first one, see if that helps, and then continue to the next one if it doesn’t.